DokiDokiModManager/Help/docs/user-guide/getting-started/first-time-setup.md

 Your next step is to download and install a copy of the Doki Doki Literature Club game.

-If you've followed the tutorial up until now, you should be on the Doki Doki Mod Manager splash screen.
+If you've followed the guide up until now, you should be on the Doki Doki Mod Manager splash screen.
 Click the **Get Started** button.

 ## Download and install DDLC